Axobot-org/Axobot/docs/perms.rst

 Mention @veryone, @here and All Roles
 --------------------------------------

 Allows the bot to mention any role *including* @everyone (which results in sending a notification to all members with access to the channel) and @here (sends a notification to all online members with access to the channel).
-Zbot uses a great Discord protection to avoid unwanted mentions, so you should be safe granting it.
+Axobot uses a great Discord protection to avoid unwanted mentions, so you should be safe granting it.
 Example of use: `rss follows with mentions <rss.html#mention-a-role>`__

 Use External Emojis
 -------------------